vanderschaarlab/CCAIM-Synthetic-data-tutorial/README.md

 In this repository you will find materials required to complete the Lab.

 The Lab will start on Monday, 8 January 2023, 10:00 CET.
-It is designed to be approximately an hour and a half and will be presented alongside a talk presented by Prof Mihaela van der Schaar which will make up the rest of the 3 hour session.
+It is a three hour session split into two.
+With half being a practical session, which this repo serves and half talk by Prof Mihaela van der Schaar.
+The session will flip between practical tutorial and talk as  each different aspect of synthetic data use is covered.

 ## Before the lab